Frasan00/High-speed-Express/README.md

 ### Limitations

 - For now this projects has several limitations, like buffer check to control when a an http message is entirely sent
+- As soon as something is been written on the socket the server processes it
-- It also only supports hashmap bodies
+- It also only supports hashmap bodies passed on a single line

+### User restApi

+- This project integrates a simple example of a user restApi with some CRUD methods